normhal/DCCppEX-Nextion-Controller/README.md

 # History

 Dave Bodnar originally designed a Throttle for the DCC++ system based on the Nextion display and used an Arduino UNO as the supporting platform.
 Dave's initial version was the basis of the version I made available around 2017.
-This current version is essentially a re-design and re-write of everything, except for a few snippets of Dave's original code.
+That version added some features and sported a revised Nextion HMI.
+This ***New*** version is essentially a re-design and re-write of everything, except for a few snippets of Dave's original code.
 Full acknowledgement, credit and gratitude is thus given to Dave for his work.

-Subsequent to the first version I made available, little further development was done, until late in 2021 when a fellow hobbyist (Erik) started asking me some questions:-) This triggered a re-visit of the "Throttle" and I was again tempted to build on the sketchy knowledge I had gained the first time round.
+Subsequent to the first version I made available around 2017, little further development was done, until late in 2021 when a fellow hobbyist (Erik) started asking me some questions:-) This triggered a re-visit of the "Throttle" and I was again tempted to build on the sketchy knowledge I had gained the first time round.
 After many hours writing, re-writing, thinking, re-thinking, experimenting, abandoning, getting frustrated, feeling elated, and a thousand other experiences, the current version I have called the Nextion based "DCC++EX Controller" emerged.
 Two other hobbyists, "esfeld" (Steve) and "jbsorocaba" (Francisco) joined Erik and I as a team to discuss, test, critique and suggest ideas.
 Version 1.0 and now Version 1.1 represent the result of 9 months of fun and contributions by all.
+Recently, "mtncityman" joined the team and his "new" eyes have added valuable input for the latest Version 1.2.8.

 At the outset, any thought of WiFi was outside the scope of my understanding of both "C", let alone as a communication medium.
 The evolution of my original goal resulted in a device with the capabilities and support as in "Features" summarized below.